dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

  asynchronous?: share-mode => *file-stream-instance*

-Creates and opens a stream over a file, and returns a new instance of a concrete subclass of `<file-stream>`_ that streams over the contents of the file referenced by *filename*.
-To determine the concrete subclass to be instantiated, this method calls the generic function `type-for-file-stream`_.
+Creates and opens a stream over a file, and returns a new instance of a concrete subclass of :class:`<file-stream>` that streams over the contents of the file referenced by *filename*.
+To determine the concrete subclass to be instantiated, this method calls the generic function :gf:`type-for-file-stream`.

 The *locator:* init-keyword should be a string naming a file.
 If the Locators library is in use, *filename* should be an instance of